In today’s video we’ll continue to expand our vocabulary and learn a new English word – “involuntary.”

 And suffix “-ary” in English helps form an adjective and means “that which…”

-And so, the literal meaning of “involuntary” is “that which happens without will.”
+Thus, the literal meaning of “involuntary” is “that which happens without will.”

 When something is involuntary, it happens without the will to do so; it happens unwillingly.